ChromeDevTools/devtools-frontend/front_end/models/issues_manager/descriptions/federatedAuthRequestIdTokenInvalidResponse.md

-# Provider's id token is invalid.
+# Provider's token is invalid.